SOUND GOOD

 We created Sound Good, Do Good in 2010 as a way to use our venue to give back to the community.
 We partner with one 501c3 organization each month.

-The organization provides the artist lineup and a show graphic and we provide the venue.
+The organization provides the artist lineup and we provide the venue.
 100% of the ticket sales go to the organization at the end of the show.
 Fill out the below form to be considered and we will be in touch with additional information.

 From The Listening Room Founder Chris Blair: